 In case you’ve customized the documentation content to an extent that it has significantly diverged from the origin, you might encounter merge conflicts as you’re trying to pull updates.
 Resolving the conflicts, depending on the case, can be more or less straightforward.
 See instructions for addressing merge conflicts.

-If you want to hide some files or folders in the origin, rather than removing them, you can use git’s sparse-checkout feature to exclude them from the visible set of files.
+If you want to hide some files or folders in the origin, rather than removing them, you can use the sparse-checkout feature in git to exclude them from the visible set of files.
 This way, you won’t run into merge conflicts while pulling updates if the upstream repository has changes to files you’ve hidden locally.

 git read-tree -m -u HEAD